Steps for Completing Your Graduate Degree

 - Completed a minimum of 9 graded units (100 or 200 level courses), all with grades of C or better, for the program.

-- Have completed the Graduation Writing Assessment Requirement (GWAR), also known as the Competency in Written English (see Competency in Written English).
+- Have completed the Graduation Writing Assessment Requirement (GWAR), also known as the Competency in Written English (see GWAR).